Long-term international migration, provisional: year ending June 2025

 Updates to estimates of non-EU+ nationals

 As more data become available, we get a more complete picture of travel behaviour, which we incorporate into our estimates.
-For example, when we published our estimates in November 2024, we did not have complete data to say whether those who arrived between July and December 2023 would stay long term for the YE June 2024 period, so instead we had to make assumptions.
-But we now have 12 months of travel data for those who arrived between July and December 2023, so we have updated our estimates.
+For example, when we published our estimates in May 2025, we did not have complete data to say whether those who arrived between January and June 2024 would stay long term for the YE December 2024 period, instead we had to make assumptions.
+We now have 12 months of travel data for those who arrived between January and June 2024, so we have updated our estimates.

 Back to table of contents